The Resilient Skin Blueprint:

 • Evaluate Your Indoor Air: Dry indoor heat increases transepidermal water loss.
 Use a humidifier in dry seasons and an air conditioner to manage humidity in warm climates.

-• Practice Smart Sun Exposure: While UV rays can damage skin structures, moderate sunlight supports vital Vitamin D production.
+Practice smart sun exposure.
+While UV rays can damage skin structures, moderate sunlight supports vital Vitamin D production.
 If your skin barrier is healthy and the UV index is low, a few minutes of brief, unprotected exposure can be highly beneficial.
-However, if you are actively using skin-thinning exfoliants like AHAs or BBAs, avoid direct sun entirely.
+However, if you are actively using skin-thinning exfoliants such as AHAs or BHAs, avoid direct sun entirely.

 While essential for everyone to prevent UV damage, choosing the right texture matters for your specific skin type: